At-Risk Students (Excel)

-Program Description: The Excel program was developed for students who have, for a variety of reasons, failed to make progress in traditional school placements.
+Description: Excel was developed for students who have, for a variety of reasons, failed to make progress in traditional school placements.
 Teachers focus on careful selection of curriculum and assist students to be better organized, demonstrate improved study habits, learn to understand the importance of dedicated effort, and become more resilient to the stress of adolescent life.

-This program is intended to prepare secondary students identified as being at high risk of academic failure to develop and demonstrate self-responsibility, applied academic skills and knowledge, appropriate behavior, and postsecondary career readiness resulting in high school graduation.
+Excel is intended to prepare secondary students identified as being at high risk of academic failure to develop and demonstrate self-responsibility, applied academic skills and knowledge, appropriate behavior, and postsecondary career readiness resulting in high school graduation.

 A Supervising Teacher (ST) will also oversee and support electives, enrichment experiences (as appropriate), and career preparation opportunities (e.g., ROP, internships, work experience).
 The ST will also provide regular, individualized follow up with the student and parent/guardian.